geoyogesh/junction-capacity-analyzer/README.md

 ## User Guide

-1. Go to Input and input the yellow boxes
+1. Go to Input and input the blue boxes
 ![Inputt](readme-images/input.PNG)
 1. Go to junction and view the design
 ![Inputt](readme-images/conventinal-junction-design.PNG)